Hi! The English site is only a beta for now and still has many errors (especially in names and locations).

 Waste prevention measures are mostly twofold, they are geared to consumers on the one hand and economic operators on the other.
 Educational and economic incentives can increase awareness that consumption habits and production processes affect waste generation.

-Among the actions that the Reykjavik City has taken, or put in place, to prevent waste generation is the Green Steps project.
+The Green Steps project is one of the actions Reykjavík City has taken to prevent waste generation.
 The project is about enhancing eco-efficiency in the City’s activities and reducing their environmental impact.